 No, but there are many great lodging choices nearby.
 Call the Berkshire Visitors Bureau at 800.237.5747 or visit www.berkshires.org.

 Yes!
 Hancock Shaker Village is an exquisite place for a wedding.
 You can rent the historic Round Stone Barn, the 1910 Barn Hayloft, any of our historic buildings, or gracious white tent with beautiful views of the fields and farm for your wedding, rehearsal dinner, shower, or family reunion.
 Click for information on weddings and special functions.

 Are pets allowed at the Village?

 We’re sorry, but because we are a working farm with livestock, pets are not allowed.

 We have beautiful nature trails.
 Our mile-long Farm & Forest Trail is fun and easy for everyone and is fully accessible.
 It begins and ends at the Round Stone Barn, looping through cultivated farm fields, pasture, hardwood forest, and past the historic Shaker marble quarry.
 Across Route 20, a six-mile, intermediate-level hiking trail takes you to the archaeological site of the North family.
 You can get a map at the Ticket Desk.

 Our trained staff demonstrates traditional Shaker trade crafts on a rotating schedule.
 Look for basket- and oval box-making, blacksmithing, textile spinning and weaving, chair-seat weaving, and woodworking.

 Are there people in costume at the Village?

 Most of the museum staff wears modern clothing.
-Because HSV interprets the Shaker experience to the 1830s — the height of the community at Hancock — some museum educators and crafts demonstrators don Shaker dress from that period.
+Because the Village interprets the Shaker experience of the 1830s — the height of the community at Hancock — some museum educators and crafts demonstrators don Shaker dress from that period.